Resources for Employers

 The Ethical Implications of Using Facebook to Assess Job Applicants

 Some employers use Facebook to screen applications during the recruiting process.
 Employers may wish to consider the related ethical implications.
-Beth Lory, CLA Employer Relations Coordinator, analyzed this topic in a paper published by the NACE Journal (National Association of Colleges and Employers).
+Beth Lory, Assistant Director, CLA Employer Relations, analyzed this topic in a paper published by the NACE Journal (National Association of Colleges and Employers).